 Starting in May, every Thursday from 6-7pm, with over 20 vendors selling locally raised vegetables, fruit, meat, cheese, eggs, bread and more.
 In addition, the live music, local hot food vendors and festive family-friendly atmosphere that have become beloved market traditions continue.

 Please join us!
 Ride in antique cars, watch the antique planes take off and land, eat ... drink ... be merry!

 Join us the of each month Second Saturday, when WAAAM gets the engines running.
-Check our Events Page
+Check the WAAAM Museum Website

-for more info on WAAAM events throughout the season.
+for more info on events throughout the season.

 It's everything you'd like to know about opportunities & resources for parents - welcome baby resources, library story times, playgroups, wonderworks playstation, parenting classes for toddlers to teens!

 This group is designed to guide students in developing appropriate social skills important for students as the create friendships and being to participate in various school and community activities.
 Emphasis will be in communication skills, working with others and friendship skills.
 Group begins September 26, every Wednesday from 5-6pm.
 Call Kidsense